Learn the secrets to easy vegan cooking so you can get in and out of the kitchen and on with life.

 The options are truly limited only by your imagination.

 My husband Jeff is a perfect example.
 He was never a good cook.
-He hated recipes.
+He hated recipes and still does.
 I did most of the cooking.
 But when I went through a particularly trying and busy time, he had to step in to do the cooking or we would starve.

 And you know what?
 He has now become one of the best cooks I know simply by using the techniques you are learning here along with a little patience and time to get the hang of it.
 But don't worry; you'll learn the ropes pretty quickly.

 If, like me, your days are so busy you can barely think straight, then cooking on-the-fly can save so much time!